 Photos © Alison M Jones

 INTRODUCTION While in Ethiopia in 2005, NWNL Director Alison Jones witnessed health issues, known as fistulas faced by African girls and women tasked to carry heavy jugs of water.
 Her visit to Addis Ababa’s Fistula Hospital and research led to her essay on women expelled from their villages after suffering injuries and incontinence from obstructed childbirth.
-Now, Sarah Ross, our new NWNL Project Manager, has chosen to update this story here as a NWNL blog.
+Now, Sarah Ross, our NWNL Project Manager, has chosen to update this story here as a NWNL photo-essay.

 NWNL Director, Alison Jones, often says, “The water story is a people story.”
 In this blog, “The water story is a woman’s story.”
 The need for fresh water is universal, yet easy access to clean and safe water is a human right that many still live without.
 During a 2005 expedition to Ethiopia, NWNL first investigated the health and social impacts of carrying water jugs from river to village, a responsibility left to women and children.
 With growing numbers of people, ongoing development, pollution, trans-boundary conflicts and climate change, the consequences of carrying water remain more prevalent today than ever.

 As of 2016, about 3.36 million girls and 13.54 million women throughout Africa and Asia still fetch their household’s daily water supply.1 African women travel an average 3.7 miles a day collecting water and carry up to 100 lbs. of water daily back to their villages.2